Garrett Park, Maryland: Law and government

-The Garrett Park Chapel was purchased by the town in 1968, and now serves as the Town Hall.
-Its form of government follows a strong-mayor structure as defined by the following characteristics specified in the Town Charter: The Mayor and Council members are elected separately by the residents and hold separate and distinct powers and functions of Town governance.
-The Mayor serves as chief executive officer and oversees the administrative operations of the Town government, responsible for executing the Town's budget and operations.
-The Mayor appoints with approval by the Council a Clerk-Treasure whose role as chief financial officer is responsible for formulating the Town's fiscal year budget under supervision of the Mayor for Council review and adoption.
+The Garrett Park Chapel was purchased by the town in 1968, and now serves as the town hall.
+Its form of government follows a strong-mayor structure as defined by the following characteristics specified in the town charter: the mayor and council members are elected separately by the residents and hold separate and distinct powers and functions of town governance.
+The mayor serves as chief executive officer and oversees the administrative operations of the town government, responsible for executing the town's budget and operations.
+The mayor appoints with approval by the council a clerk-treasurer, whose role as chief financial officer is responsible for formulating the town's fiscal year budget under supervision of the mayor for council review and adoption.

-The Council is the legislative body, comprising five elected officials.
-Each council member is elected for a two–year term, with two members elected in even-numbered years, three in odd-numbered years.
-As the legislative body, the Council sets policy by ordinance or resolution and adopts the annual budget by approving the allocation of appropriated funds by ordinance.
-All executive powers of the Town are vested in the Mayor who is elected separately by the Town residents (in the even-numbered years) and also serves a two-year term.
+The council is the legislative body, comprising five elected officials.
+Each council member is elected for a two–year term, with two members and the mayor elected in even-numbered years, three in odd-numbered years.
+As the legislative body, the council sets policy by ordinance or resolution and adopts the annual budget by approving the allocation of appropriated funds by ordinance.
+All executive powers of the town are vested in the mayor, who is elected separately by the town residents (in the even-numbered years) and also serves a two-year term.

-Mayor or City Executive
+Mayor or city executive

-Recent Mayors/Chief Executive Officers (dual roles) of the Town of Garrett Park (elected for two-year terms):
+Recent mayors/chief executive officers (dual roles) of the town of Garrett Park (elected for two-year terms):